task-proxemics/XLeRobot/Assembly.md

 ## Assemble 2x SO100 Arms
 - If you already have 2x SO100 arm, skip.
 - If not, please see this [SO100 Step-by-Step Assembly Instructions](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#d-step-by-step-assembly-instructions), follow the instructions to build 2 identical follower arms with 2 sets of motor 1-6 for 2 control boards.
+> [!TIP]
+> Replace the motor's stock cross-head screws with M3 hex screws—they're more durable, easier to install, and the black screws blend better with the black arm.

 ## Assemble 1x Lekiwi Base